gatsbyjs/gatsby/docs/blog/2018-06-15-why-we-built-the-site-showcase/index.md

 ![User flow](user-flow-site-showcase.jpg)

-## Defining the MVP
+### Defining the MVP

-Here are the features that clearly needed to be included in the MVP; you'll notice that we checked all the boxes thanks to the hard work of many people!
+We thought the following features were important to include; you'll notice that the boxes are all checked, thanks to the hard work of many people!

 Users should be able to:
 - [x] See screenshots of sites built with Gatsby (Landing page)
-- [x] See source code (Site detail page)
+- [x] See src code (Site detail page)
 - [x] Share sites by copying the URL
 - [x] Filter by category
-- [x] Search
+- [x] Search sites
 - [x] Submit their own site to the showcase through yaml file (Shannon writes the instructions)
 - [x] See featured sites

-# Ways you can help
+## Ways you can help

-## Next steps for the site showcase
+### Next steps for the site showcase

 * If you created a site with Gatsby or know someone who did and would like it to appear in the site showcase, [follow these instructions to add it](https://github.com/gatsbyjs/gatsby/blob/v2/docs/docs/site-showcase-submissions.md).
 * If you see a site with no description and you know who built it, kindly remind them to update it!
-* If you’d like to help speed up the previous two suggestions by writing a script to contact people who have submitted their sites in the past, see [issue #5928](https://github.com/gatsbyjs/gatsby/issues/5928): Site showcase: add descriptions, creators, and dates added
+* If you’d like to help us automate the process of contacting site creators, we're [looking for help with issue #5928](https://github.com/gatsbyjs/gatsby/issues/5928) to do just that
 * Help solve [issue #5929
 ](https://github.com/gatsbyjs/gatsby/issues/5929): Site showcase: screenshots are not rendering non-roman characters

-## Future iterations
+### Future iterations

-Here's what we'll work on next in [Issue #5927](https://github.com/gatsbyjs/gatsby/issues/5927).
+Here's what's next in [Issue #5927](https://github.com/gatsbyjs/gatsby/issues/5927).
 Feel free to tackle any part of this project and contribute to it or discuss new possibilities!

-*Phase 2*
+#### Phase 2
 Users ought to be able to:
 - [ ] Sort by date added (won't matter until ppl start submitting sites)
 - [ ] click on a category name from the modal to filter by that category
 - [ ] Share sites with a social media / URL copy button in a modal
 - [ ] visit a personal page for creators of sites (see all sites they have submitted)

-*Very cool, not necessary right away*
+#### Phase 3
 It'd be awesome if users could:
 - [ ] For non-developers, have a CTA where they can hire someone to build them a Gatsby site / ask for demo, etc. (could be on upper menu, in which case it would not belong to site showcase)
 - [ ] See case studies related to sites